Frequently Asked Questions

 Yes, and it is best to apply as soon as you know you want to live on campus, because applications are prioritized by date of application.
 Visit campus housing to find out more and submit your application.

-What support does the COE provide?
+What support does the College of Education provide?

 What is Summer College?